2017–2020 Thai temple fraud investigations: Arrests (May 2018)

 The arrests were made simultaneously by raids of 100–200 commandos, which was widely criticized as excessive force.
 Despite these unannounced raids, Phra Prom Sitthi and Phra Prom Methee were not found.
 The secretary of Phra Prom Dilok's temple was also taken into custody, totaling five monks.
-There were also four laypersons imprisoned and accused of cooperating in the alleged fraud, who were volunteers or supporters of Phra Prom Sitthi's temple, mostly connected with a media production company.
+There were also four laypeople imprisoned and accused of cooperating in the alleged fraud, who were volunteers or supporters of Phra Prom Sitthi's temple, mostly connected with a media production company.
 One of these was the mother of the soldier accused earlier.

 On 30 May, Phra Prom Sitthi turned himself in.
 On 4 June, the Thai authorities reported that Phra Prom Methee had fled the country and was seeking asylum in Germany.
 Representatives of the Thai police went to Germany to demand Phra Prom Methee's return, but to no avail: German officials stated the asylum investigations had to be finished first, and only then could extradition be considered.
 News outlet Matichon argued that the actions of the Thai police had possibly increased Phra Prom Methee's prospects for asylum, because it made the lawsuit look politically motivated.

 During their detention, the five former monks maintained certain monastic precepts, such as eating only two meals a day.
 On 31 May, the three monks who were members of the Saṅgha Council were officially removed from their positions.
 On 17 June, the Buddhist Protection Center, a network that had previously held nationwide protests by monks against the junta, appealed to the Thai Constitutional Court, arguing that the forced defrocking of the monks without trial was unlawful and in violation of the Thai constitution.